Imanol91/Slideshow-Rewind/README.md

 <script src="SlideshowRewind.js"></script>
 ```

-then follow the examples in "example" folder
+then to follow the examples in "example" folder

 ## Options